 At the same time, be aware of where the storm is at all times, and how the circle is moving.
 This not only ensures you aren’t forced out of your hiding place, but can mean you're ready to pick off other players who have been caught out.

-Show some flex
+Show some flexibility

 One of the joys of Fortnite is that no two games are the same.
 You will no doubt have favourite weapons and locations in the game, but don’t get too wedded to one style of play.
 You need to be able to adjust your tactics to the situation you find yourself in.